Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 The Terror of Giving Birth

 Feeling nervous about labor is completely normal.
-But for some, this escalates into tokophobia—an intense, debilitating fear of childbirth that goes far beyond typical pre-birth jitters.
+But for some, this escalates into tokophobia β an intense, debilitating fear of childbirth that goes far beyond typical pre-birth jitters.

-If you've had a previous traumatic birth, you might be experiencing secondary tokophobia—a form of PTSD where the prospect of giving birth again triggers memories of past trauma.
+This isn't just nerves.
+It's a condition that can cause overwhelming distress, panic attacks, and avoidance behaviors.
+The fear might center on pain, loss of control, medical interventions, or injury.
+If you've had a previous traumatic birth, you might be experiencing secondary tokophobia β a form of PTSD where the prospect of giving birth again triggers memories of past trauma.

 The Fear of Who You'll Become

-Beyond birth itself lies another profound anxiety: fear of the person you'll become afterward.
+Beyond birth lies another profound anxiety: fear of the person you'll become afterward.
 The transition to motherhood is one of the most significant identity shifts anyone can experience.

-Perhaps most painful is the fear that you won't bond with your baby—that you'll feel nothing but emptiness or resentment.
+Perhaps most painful is the fear that you won't bond with your baby β that you'll feel nothing but emptiness or resentment.
 This is a common symptom of perinatal depression.
-Feeling detached from your baby doesn't make you a monster; it makes you someone who needs support.
+Feeling detached from your baby doesn't make you a monster.
+It makes you someone who needs support.

 The Constant Worry That Something Is Wrong

-These intrusive thoughts and feelings of dread aren't your intuition.
+These intrusive thoughts are not your intuition.
 They're symptoms of an anxiety disorder hijacking your brain's protective instincts and turning them against you.
+At Phoenix Health, our perinatal specialists understand these fears and can help you quiet the noise.

 You Don't Have to Power Through